jhnwu3/BioNetGMMFit/README.md

     ![Step 1](/img/REPO.png)
     ![Step 2](/img/DLST.png)

     make sure to unzip the directory before use.
+Make sure you also have bionetgen installed, if not, look [here](https://bng-vscode-extension.readthedocs.io/en/latest/install.html).

 2. Then, make sure you're still in the newly created repo directory